Shortest Path – Python

 def shortestpath(graph,start,end,visited=[],distances={},predecessors={}):

-"""Find the shortest path between start and end nodes in a graph"""
+"""Find the shortest path btw start & end nodes in a graph"""

-# detect if it's the first time through, set current distance to zero
+# detect if first time through, set current distance to zero

 if not visited: distances[start]=0